Student Essay Contest

 I want to make this a class project.
 Do you have any suggestions?

-We encourage you to help your students think of potential questions for their interviewees and to think about how you can help your students find women to interview.
-We have a matching process, but it is entirely a volunteer effort, and we may not be able to match all the requests for your class.
-We suggest that you look locally for women to interview, perhaps at local businesses, colleges, or universities.
+We encourage you to help your students think of potential questions for their interviewees and to think about how you can help all your students find someone to interview.
+We suggest that you look locally for interview subjects, perhaps at local businesses, colleges, or universities.
 Perhaps a guidance counselor could help your students make connections, too!

 Can I help my students submit their essays?